TheV123/EarthquakeHistoricalDataAnalysis/observations/on_earthquake_counts.md

 When looking at time periods of 1 week before and after a day of high earthquake count I noticed some trends in the shape of the plots, which seem to resemble a upside down V. However, I noticed some descrepencies in the USGS data grouped by day was that sometimes there are no earthquakes before large counts, especially earlier in the data

+Plotting the graphs on top of each other shows the trend more clearly

 When looking at the location of earthquakes on the days of high earthquake counts When looking at the following week after a large earthquake